Oxsomi/core3/docs/graphics_spec.md

 *Keep in mind that a minor or major version change can change this spec!
 It might be that there was an oversight and a device/api was released that disagreed with our minimum spec.
 If the device/api is important enough, we might change the future spec (but never in patch versions.
 Only in minor/major).
 Please check the changelog to verify.*

-We're targeting the minimum specs of following systems in OxC3 0.2:
+We're mainly targeting the following systems in OxC3 0.2.
+Though older systems will work too, but without important features such as Bindless.

 - Phones:
   - Apple iPhone 12 (A14); only via Metal3 support.